blt950/where2fly/README.md

 ## Caching

 This application uses the OPCache to cache the compiled PHP code.
 Default setting is for production which means that the cache is not cleared automatically.
-To clear the cache, you need to restart the container or run `php -r 'opcache_reset();` if you change a file.
+To clear the cache, you need to restart the container if you change a file.

 For development, consider turning `validate_timestamps` to `1` in the `php.ini` file to make sure that the cache is cleared automatically when a file is changed.